Jill Applegate

 "I am immensely grateful for the support, mentorship, and opportunities the William Wayne Justice Center provided me in my law school career.
 The guidance the staff at the Justice Center offered me was invaluable, both academically and professionally.
 It continues to be a privilege to be part of the Justice Center community."

-Jill Applegate is a Skadden Fellow at the Neighborhood Defender Service of Harlem in New York.
-Her fellowship project focuses on providing direct representation for immigrants who have received deportation orders because of criminal convictions but who have the right to remain in the United States due to changes in law or constitutional defects with the underlying convictions.
+Jill Applegate is a staff attorney at the Neighborhood Defender Service of Harlem in New York.
+Before her current role, she served as a Skadden Fellow at NDS, where her fellowship project focused on providing direct representation to immigrants facing deportation orders due to criminal convictions.
+She specifically assisted those who had the right to remain in the United States because of legal changes or constitutional issues with their original convictions.
 Immediately after graduating from law school, she clerked for Judge Robert Pitman of the United States District Court for the Western District of Texas in Austin.

 At Texas Law, Jill participated in the Justice Center’s student advisory board and was an associate editor of the Texas Law Review, a two-year Teaching Quizmaster, and a research assistant for Professor Cary Franklin.
 As a 2L, she also served as co-president of the Public Interest Law Association and a co-organizer of GRITS (Texas Law's annual, student-led "Getting Radical in the South" conference).